JMitchTech/JMitchTech/README.md

 # Hey, I'm James 👋
-U.S. Army veteran (IT Specialist, 2008–2011) and self-taught developer based in Pennsylvania (relocating from California), building a modern portfolio across infrastructure, security, and software development.
+U.S. Army veteran and self-taught developer based in Pennsylvania (relocating from California), building a modern portfolio across infrastructure, security, and software development.
 I got my foundation in enterprise IT through military service and have